goer1011/ui5-uiveri5/docs/usage/expectations.md

 # Writing expectations

 ## Jasmine and Webdriverjs
 All standard Jasmine matchers are available as described in [matchers](https://jasmine.github.io/2.8/introduction).
-Webdriverjs interactions are adapted and promices are resolved so not need to resolve the promises manually.
+Webdriverjs interactions are adapted and promises are resolved so not need to resolve the promises manually.
 ```javascript
 // promises are resolved automatically
 expect(browser.getTitle()).toBe('Master-Detail');